misidoro/design-system/README.md

 ## Concept
 The system is organised in tokens, atoms and components.
-A design system needs to be highly reusable as well as This is just the initial approach.
+A design system needs to be highly reusable as well as enhance experience for Developers, designers and users.
+Theme is a backbone on this approach to provide flexibility and a great dark theme :)
+This is just the initial approach.
 A system is expected to change and adapt over time.

 ### Tokens